LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 ``use_module/1-2`` directives.
-This is a consequence of the lack of standardization of these directives, whose first argument can be a module name, a straight file name, or a file name using some kind of library notation, depending on the backend Prolog compiler.
+This is a consequence of the lack of standardization of these directives, whose first argument can be a module name, a straight file name, or a file name using some kind of library notation, depending on the :term:`backend Prolog compiler`.
 Worse, modules are sometimes defined in files with names different from the module names requiring finding, opening, and reading the file in order to find the actual module name.